gdbroman/broman.blog/_posts/2020-04-22-overcome-fear-of-blogging.md

 Still.
 What does it matter?
 It's your life.

-## you should really consider stop being afraid of heights
+## You Should Really Consider Stop Being Afraid of Heights

 Some give the advice to "stop taking yourself so seriously".
 But I think that's completely backwards.